LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

            )

 The last take is the implementation.
-In our example I created a simple script that takes the incoming event ( JSON that cointains price of Bitcoin in USD, Euro, and Pounds) and adds a czech currency
+In our example I created a simple script that takes the incoming event (python dictionary that contains price of Bitcoin in USD, Euro, and Pounds) and adds a new branch with a czech currency.
+I added a new method `convertUSDCZK` method that calculates the czech price based on USD conversion rate (Note: the exchange rate is outdated for sake of simplicity in real use case you would need to get an updated rate).

-Explain the final code

 ::